DDDtools/AdvancedScale/README.md

 ## ◆ `Installation`

-> 1. Install the plugin to your project
+> 1. Install the plugin in your project
-> 2. Enable Advanced Scale in the plugin list
+> 2. Enable Advanced Scale in the Plugins list
 >
 > <p align="center">
 >   <img src="Images/Install.png">